Semtomer/GAD1003-Midterm/README.md

 https://github.com/Semtomer - Tolga YILMAZ
 https://www.instagram.com/umt.k0ry - Umut Koray Özyer

 The details of the given project are as follows:

+Midterm Project
 There is a casino game with 2 games.

 The first game is Dice game.
 In the game, the computer and the player roll 2 dice each.
 The one who rolls the highest dice wins the game.
 The player bets each round, if the player wins the round, he/she wins double his bet.